Estate Planning Lawyer in Arlington, VA

 Estate Planning Attorney Serving Arlington, Virginia

 Estate planning is an essential step to protect your family and manage your assets.
-At Gillis Law, we assist clients in Arlington, Virginia, in creating plans that reflect their wishes and priorities.
+At the Law Office of James A. Gillis, we assist clients in Arlington, Virginia, in creating plans that reflect their wishes and priorities.
 Taking the time now to plan provides clarity and reduces stress for your loved ones later.
-Contact us to schedule a consultation for our estate planning services today.
+Contact us to schedule a consultation for our estate planning services.